Port Huron Museum Vision and Mission Statements

 The Port Huron Museum of Arts and History was founded in 1967, and through a community-wide volunteer effort, opened its doors in 1968.
 Housed in an historic Carnegie Library (built in 1904), the Museum provides exhibitions and programs relating to local history, fine arts (with an emphasis on regional art), decorative arts, natural history, and Great Lakes marine lore.
 The Museum is the only year-round, multi-disciplinary cultural institution in Michigan’s Thumb Region (a five-county area).
 The Museum began as a completely volunteer-operated organization, and now employs a staff of seven full-time, three part-time, and seasonal part-time staff during the summer months.
 In addition to serving our own community, the Museum is recognized throughout the state of Michigan and nationally as a center for research in folk arts, archeology, and Great Lakes marine lore.

-During the 2016 Spring, the Port Huron Museum staff welcomed an independent film crew to shoot several short features for viewing on Comcast’s “MI Destinations.”
+In Spring of 2016, the Port Huron Museum staff welcomed an independent film crew to shoot several short features for viewing on Comcast’s “MI Destinations.”
 In addition to Port Huron visitor sites, they did a wide variety of places throughout the county.

 These are available through Xfinity On Demand or as the below YouTube videos.
 Please share with friends and family for their next trip to Port Huron and come see our sites!